The Five Senses

 IBM Watson

 Many years after IBM’s Deep Blue program successfully beat the world chess champion, the company created another competitive computer system in 2011 that would go on to play the hit US quiz show Jeopardy.
-In the lead-up to its debut, Watson Deep QA was fed data from encyclopaedias and across the internet.
+In the lead-up to its debut, Watson Deep QA was fed data from encyclopedias and across the internet.
 Watson was designed to receive natural language questions and respond accordingly, which it used to beat two of the show’s most formidable all-time champions, Ken Jennings and Brad Rutter.

 Siri and Alexa